Entretien des hoyas

 Hoya finlaysonii

-Originally from Penang in Malaysia, Hoya finlaysonii is named in honor of one of the collectors who discovered it.
-Its leaves are particularly thick and hard and its flowers give off a slight scent of cinnamon.
-This hoya, rather easy to maintain, offers medium to rapid growth and prefers a temperature of over 21 C° .
+Native to Penang, Malaysia, Hoya finlaysonii is named after one of the collectors who discovered it.
+Its leaves are particularly thick and hard, and its flowers give off a slight cinnamon scent.
+This hoya, relatively easy to care for, offers medium to fast growth and prefers a temperature above 21 .

 Varieties: Hoya finlaysonii sukirin , Hoya finlaysonii splash, Hoya finlaysonii panggha , Hoya finlaysonii big leaves , Hoya finlaysonii chicken farm , Hoya finlaysonii nova